MarieHouillon/FACILE-RS-actions/README.md

 Copies the content of markdown files in the `PIPELINE_SOURCE` to a Grav CMS repository given by `GRAV_PATH`.
 The Grav repository is created by the [Git-Sync Plugin](https://getgrav.org/blog/git-sync-plugin).

 The pages need to be already existing in Grav and contain a `pipeline` and a `source` field in their frontmatter.
 The script will find all pages which match the provided `PIPELINE` and will overwrite content part of the page with the markdown file given by `source`.
+If source is `codemeta.json`, the content will be added to the frontmatter entry `codemeta` rather than overwriting the page content.
+Twig templates digesting the metadata can be found in the file `Twig_templates.md` in this directory.

 After running the script, the changes to the Grav CMS repository can be committed and pushed and the Git-Sync Plugin will update the public pages.

-Twig templates digesting the metadata can be found in the file `Twig_templates.md` in this directory.
+See [openCARP citation info](https://opencarp.org/download/citation) or [code of conduct](https://opencarp.org/community/code-of-conduct) for examples.

 ```
 usage: run_markdown_pipeline [-h] [--grav-path GRAV_PATH] [--pipeline PIPELINE]